SHOP

 Heat-Induced Epitope Retrieval (HIER): A Thermal Dance to Unlock Epitopes

 HIER, the most commonly employed antigen retrieval technique, involves subjecting tissue sections to elevated temperatures in specific retrieval buffers.
 This process utilizes heat to break the cross-links formed during fixation, exposing the hidden epitopes.
 HIER can be performed using various heating methods, including steamers, microwaves, pressure cookers, or dedicated HIER instruments.
-The choice of buffer and heating conditions are critical and need to be optimized for each antibody-antigen pair to ensure efficient retrieval without compromising tissue integrity.
-Common buffers used in HIER include citrate buffer (pH 6.0), EDTA buffer (pH 8.0), and Tris-EDTA buffer (pH 9.0).
+Optimizing the buffer and heating settings is crucial for each antibody and antigen combination to achieve retrieval while preserving tissue integrity ensuring optimal results without damage to the sample structure and composition during HIER process commonly using buffers like citrate (at pH 6) EDTA (at pH 8) and Tris-EDTA (at pH 9).

 Protease-Induced Epitope Retrieval (PIER): Enzymatic Precision for Epitope Exposure